bearz-io/js/@bearz/di/README.md

 ## Notes

 This module was created primarily to handle global singletons, factories, and providers/drivers where there are different implementations for an interface/abstract class.
-It does support creating scoped instances.
+It supports creating scoped instances.
 The use case was enable a tool called rex to have multiple providers for different things like secret vaults and managing dns records.